NattyDuzza/LambdaNotes/31_implementation.md

             self.flashcardList.insert(tk.END, self.scrollListContent[i])
 ```

 It now can be fully functionally used to choose and remove flashcards.
+To see a video of this functioningm, please navigate to the video file RemoveFlashcardList.mp4.